-Objective Setting
+Target Setting

-10. The objectives set will be rigorous, challenging, achievable, time-bound, fair and equitable in relation to teachers with similar roles/responsibilities and experience, and will have regard to what can reasonably be expected of any teacher in that position given the desirability of the reviewee being able to achieve a satisfactory balance between the time required to discharge his professional duties and the time required to pursue his personal interests outside work, consistent with the school's strategy for bringing downward pressure on working hours.
+10. The targets set will be rigorous, challenging, achievable, time-bound, fair and equitable in relation to teachers with similar roles/responsibilities and experience, and will have regard to what can reasonably be expected of any teacher in that position given the desirability of the reviewee being able to achieve a satisfactory balance between the time required to discharge his professional duties and the time required to pursue his personal interests outside work, consistent with the school's strategy for bringing downward pressure on working hours.
 They shall also take account of the teacher's professional aspirations and any relevant pay progression criteria.
 They should be such that, if they are achieved, they will contribute to improving the progress of pupils at the school.
-The objectives set for each employee will be Specific, Measurable, Achievable, Realistic and Time-bound and will be appropriate to the person's role and level of experience, having at least one quantitative objective for student performance, and having an explicit leadership objective for those with TLR (or equivalent) positions.
+The targets set for each employee will be Specific, Measurable, Achievable, Realistic and Time-bound and will be appropriate to the person's role and level of experience, having at least one quantitative target for pupil progress, and having an explicit leadership target for those with a TLR (or equivalent) positions.

-11. The reviewer and reviewee will seek to agree the objectives but where a joint determination cannot be made the reviewer will make the determination.
+11. The reviewer and reviewee will seek to agree the targets but where a joint determination cannot be made the reviewer will make the determination.

-- 12. In this school - all teachers, including the head teacher, will have 3 objectives.
-Objectives set which must refer to the area of the SIP or DIP an objective relates to.
-CPD should arise as part of objectives set rather than be a separate target. - all teachers, including the head teacher, will have a whole school objective that is data driven - all teachers, including the head teacher, will have a team objective, as appropriate, e.g. TLR holders will have leadership objectives - UPS objectives To move to the upper pay scale, a teacher must have had two consecutive successful appraisal reports ie he/she has been judged as 'effective' and have made good progress towards their objectives during this period.
+- 12 In this school: - All teachers, including the head teacher, will have 3 targets.
+Targets set which must refer to the area of the SIP or DIP an target relates to.
+CPD should arise as part of targets set rather than be a separate target. - All teachers, including the head teacher, will have a whole school target that is data driven - this is referred to as the 'pupil progress' target - All teachers, including the head teacher, will have a team target, as appropriate, e.g. TLR holders will have leadership targets - UPS targets To move to the upper pay scale, a teacher must have had two consecutive successful appraisal reports i.e. he/she has been judged as 'effective' and have made good progress towards their targets during this period.
 They will have been expected to have shown that their teaching expertise has grown over the relevant period and is consistently good to outstanding.
-In addition, the teacher will need to have been paid at point 6 of the main scale for at least one year see Annex 4 for UPS standards and exemplar objective
+In addition, the teacher will need to have been paid at point 6 of the main scale for at least one year - see Annex 4 for UPS standards and exemplar target

-13. Though performance management is an assessment of overall performance of teachers and the head teacher, objectives cannot cover the full range of a teacher's roles/responsibilities.
-Objectives will, therefore, focus on the priorities for an individual for the cycle and support whole school improvement priorities.
-At the review stage it will be assumed that those aspects of a teacher's roles/responsibilities not covered by the objectives or any amendment to the statement which may have been necessary in accordance with the provisions of the regulations have been carried out satisfactorily.
+13. Though performance management is an assessment of overall performance of teachers and the head teacher, targets cannot cover the full range of a teacher's roles/responsibilities.
+Targets will, therefore, focus on the priorities for an individual for the cycle and support whole school improvement priorities.
+At the review stage it will be assumed that those aspects of a teacher's roles/responsibilities not covered by the targets or any amendment to the statement which may have been necessary in accordance with the provisions of the regulations have been carried out satisfactorily.